zotonic/zotonic/doc/ref/actions/action_update.rst

 text         Literal HTML text to be inserted, no escaping will be done.      `text="Hello <b>World</b>"` template     Name of the template to be rendered.                             `template="_list_view.tpl"` include_all  Add this argument to include all templates with the same name.   `include_all`
              If not added then the best template will be used.
+catinclude   Add this argument to use a :ref:`tag-catinclude` instead of      `catinclude id=1`
+             a normal include of the template.
+The `id` argument *must* be present for a catinclude to work.
 ===========  ===============================================================  ==========================

 All other arguments are passed as-is to the included template(s).